teaching-on-testbeds/re_warm_start_nn/warm_starting_nn_training.md

 > “Nevertheless, it is highly desirable to be able to warm-start neural network training, as it would dramatically reduce the resource usage associated with the construction of performant deep learning systems.”

 - Type: This claim is quantitative because it compares relation between the training time and mechanism used for initialization of weights.
-The figure also shows almost a 10% difference in test accuracy given a certain training accuracy threshold ( 99% ).
+The figure also shows that there is more than a 10% difference in test accuracy given a certain training accuracy threshold ( 99% ).
 - Experiment: A possible way to test this claim is to run an online training experiment with model; one of them should initialized using the old version and the other with random initialization each time and compare there test accuracies at the end.

 ***